Data Processing Addendum

-- "Client” means the Client identified in the Service Order.
+- "Counterparty” means the Counterparty identified in the Service Order.

-- "Client Content” means any data, file attachments, text, images, reports, personal information, or other content that is transferred to Contracted Processor by the Client.
-For the avoidance of doubt, Client Content does not include usage, statistical, or technical information that does not reveal the actual contents of the Client Content;
+- "Counterparty Content” means any data, file attachments, text, images, reports, personal information, or other content that is transferred to Contracted Processor by the Counterparty.
+For the avoidance of doubt, Counterparty Content does not include usage, statistical, or technical information that does not reveal the actual contents of the Counterparty Content;

 - "Data Protection Laws" means the CCPA, the EU Data Protection Laws (hereinafter defined) and, to the extent applicable, the data protection or privacy laws of any other state, province, or country;

 - "Data Subject” means (i) an identified or identifiable natural person who is in the EEA or whose rights are protected by the GDPR; or (ii) a "Consumer” as the term is defined in the CCPA;